-The large goods vehicle (LGV) licence has a higher medical standard than a normal driving licence because the fitness of LGV drivers is vital to their safety on the road.
+The heavy goods vehicle (HGV) licence has a higher medical standard than a normal driving licence because the fitness of HGV drivers is vital to their safety on the road.

-When you first apply for an LGV licence you’ll need to send a medical report with your application.
-You’ll also need a medical report if you’re renewing your LGV licence and you’re aged 45 or over.
+When you first apply for an HGV licence you’ll need to send a medical report with your application.
+You’ll also need a medical report if you’re renewing your HGV licence and you’re aged 45 or over.
 You’ll have to get a new medical report every five years when you’re over 45 to renew your licence.

 Even when you've passed your medical, there are many other factors that you need to consider before getting behind the wheel.
 Alcohol, illegal drugs, medicines, injuries, tiredness and your mood can all affect your driving.
 If you ever feel that you might not be able to drive safely, do not drive.
 Decide the best way to deal with the situation: you may need to ask your employer to find another driver for this journey.
 If it’s a longer-term problem, you may have to stop driving altogether.